kaushikroychowdhury/Audio-Exploration/README.md

 The dataset I used is here : http://marsyas.info/downloads/datasets.html

 The dataset consists of 1000 audio tracks each 30 seconds long.
 It contains 10 genres, each represented by 100 tracks.
 The tracks are all 22050Hz Mono 16-bit audio files in .wav format.

+## The Full Report is in the pdf file